The cultural exchange resulting from this close proximity has enriched the fabric of Mexicans, Texans and America.

 ..

 However, the growth in trade and population also presents challenges that require careful management and planning.
-Infrastructure improvements and investments must be made to ensure the smooth flow of goods and people across the border, facilitating trade and minimizing bottlenecks.
+Infrastructure improvements and investments are necessary to ensure the smooth flow of goods and people across the border, facilitating trade and minimizing bottlenecks

-Moreover, as Texas’ demographic landscape evolves, policymakers and community leaders must work to address the unique needs and aspirations of the Hispanic population in Texas and Norther Mexico.
-Promoting educational opportunities, economic empowerment, and social integration will be essential in fostering a stronger and border region.
+Moreover, as Texas’ demographic landscape evolves, policymakers and community leaders must work to address the unique needs and aspirations of the Hispanic population in Texas and Northern Mexico.
+Promoting educational opportunities, economic empowerment, and social integration will be essential in fostering a stronger and more cohesive border region.

 To leverage the potential benefits of the Mexico-Texas relationship, it is crucial for both governments to maintain a cooperative approach, fostering dialogue and collaboration on trade policies, border security, and cross-border initiatives.
-By working together, Mexico and Texas can create a mutually beneficial environment that promotes economic prosperity, cultural exchange, and harmonious region beyond the contentious issue of “illegal” Immigration and Asylum seekers.
+By working together, Mexico and Texas can create a mutually beneficial environment that promotes economic prosperity, cultural exchange, and a harmonious region beyond the contentious issues of “illegal” immigration and asylum seekers.

 .